Cynthia Kenyon: Career

-Since 1986 she has been at the UCSF, where she was the Herbert Boyer Distinguished Professor of Biochemistry and Biophysics and is now an American Cancer Society Professor.
-In 1999, she co founded-Elixir Pharmaceuticals with Leonard Guarente to try to discover and develop drugs that would slow down the process that makes people age.
+In 1999, Kenyon co-founded Elixir Pharmaceuticals with Leonard Guarente to try to discover and develop drugs that would slow down the process that makes people age.

-In April 2014, Kenyon was named Vice President of Aging Research at Calico, a new company focused on health, well-being, and longevity.
-Prior to that, she served as a part-time advisor beginning in November 2013.
-Kenyon remains affiliated with UCSF as an emeritus professor.
+Beginning in November 2013, Kenyon served as a part-time advisor at Calico, a new company focused on health, well-being, and longevity.
+In April 2014, Kenyon was named Vice President of Aging Research at Calico, although Kenyon remains affiliated with UCSF as an emeritus professor.